-My debut novel The Nix was named the #1 book of the year by Audible and Entertainment Weekly, as well as one of the year’s best books by The New York Times, The Washington Post, Amazon, Newsday, Library Journal, and many others.
-The Nix is a finalist for the Leonard Award from the National Book Critics Circle for Best Debut of 2016.
-It will be published worldwide in 25 languages.
+My debut novel The Nix was named the #1 book of the year by Audible and Entertainment Weekly, as well as one of the year’s best books by The New York Times, The Washington Post, NPR, Slate, Amazon, and many others.
+The Nix is a finalist for the Art Seidenbaum Award for First Fiction from the Los Angeles Times.
+It will be published worldwide in more than 25 languages.

 My short stories have been published in many literary journals, including The Iowa Review, Agni, The Gettysburg Review, The Denver Quarterly, and Fiction, which awarded me its annual Fiction Prize.